chineduisraele/fashionistablog-frontend/README.md

 Incorporates AWS S3 to upload images and persist image data to PosgreSQL database

 Includes HTML notification emails built with Django templates

+### Functionalities

+Admin can create, update and delete posts.
+Has superuser permissions.

+Users can view posts, comment, subscribe to news feed and receive email alerts

 ### UI